dbrattli/Expression/README.md

 option, but a Python library may give a lower barrier and a better introduction to existing Python programmers.

-I named the project FSlash since it's an F# inspired version of my previously written [OSlash](https://github.com/dbrattli/OSlash) monad tutorial where I ported a number of Haskell abstractions to Python.
+Expression is an F# inspired version of my previously written [OSlash](https://github.com/dbrattli/OSlash) monad tutorial where I ported a number of Haskell abstractions to Python.
 I never felt that OSlash was really practically usable in Python, but F# is much closer to Python than Haskell, so it makes more sense to try and make a functional library inspired by F# instead.

 ## Goals